vandijkstef/real-time-web-project/readme.md

 ### Code style
 All JS should conform to the eslint config thats included.
 Please make sure ESlint is functional in your code editor and the supplied config is being used.

+Any data object handled in the system should be prefixed with its origin:
+- `data` for MongoDB (`dataRepos`)
+- `git` for Github (`gitRepos`)

 ### Installation and running
 After cloning the project, install using:
 ```
 npm install
 ```

-The app currently requires no building.
+The app requires no building.

-Before starting the application, make sure MongoDB is started:
+Before starting the application, make sure MongoDB is running:
 ```
 npm run mongo
 ```